H4t4way/VulnSourceCode/FindVulnsJava.md

 - Giving back all the url request with also all the query string.
 -----------------

+## Session Interaction

+Java Platform applications use the ```java javax.servlet.http.HttpSession``` interface to store and retrieve information on the current session.
+The following APIs list are used to store and retrive data within the session.

+- <font color="green">setAttribute</font>
+- <font color="green">putValue</font>
+- Used to store data withun the current session.

+- <font color="green">getAttribute</font>
+- <font color="green">getValue</font>
+- <font color="green">getAttributeNames</font>
+- <font color="green">getValueNames</font>
+- Used to store data withun the current session.

+## File Access

+The main class used to acess files and directories in Java is ```java java.io.File```.
+Path Traversal vulnerabilities may exist if the user controll that parameter/data is passed as the filename parmater without checking or parsing.

+The most common APIs used to read and write file contents are:

+- <font color="green">java.io.FileInputStream</font>
+- <font color="green">java.io.fileOutputStream</font>
+- <font color="green">java.io.FileReader</font>
+- <font color="green">java.io.FileWriter</font>
+- UThese classes take a File object in their constructors or may open a file via filename string wich may give path traversal if the parameter is not checked or parsed before.

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable